pierre-rouleau/about-erlang/README.rst

     exec /usr/local/opt/asdf/bin/asdf exec "erl" "$@"

-It uses asdf to execute the erl for the Erlang version identified by the file .tool-versions stored in teh current directory.
+It uses asdf to execute the erl for the Erlang version identified by the file .tool-versions stored in the current directory.

 -----------------------------------------------------------------------------